handrews/OpenAPI-Specification/src/oas.md

    object -> { "R": 100, "G": 200, "B": 150 }
 ```

-The following table shows examples, as would be shown with the `example` or `examples` keywords, of the different serializations for each value.
+The following table shows serialized examples, as would be shown with the `serializedValue` field of an Example Object, of the different serializations for each value.

 * The value _empty_ denotes the empty string, and is unrelated to the `allowEmptyValue` field
 * The behavior of combinations marked _n/a_ is undefined
 * The `undefined` column replaces the `empty` column in previous versions of this specification in order to better align with [RFC6570](https://www.rfc-editor.org/rfc/rfc6570.html#section-2.3) terminology, which describes certain values including but not limited to `null` as "undefined" values with special handling; notably, the empty string is _not_ undefined
-* For `form` and the non-RFC6570 query string styles `spaceDelimited`, `pipeDelimited`, and `deepObject`, each example is shown prefixed with `?` as if it were the only query parameter; see [Appendix C](#appendix-c-using-rfc6570-based-serialization) for more information on constructing query strings from multiple parameters, and [Appendix D](#appendix-d-serializing-headers-and-cookies) for warnings regarding `form` and cookie parameters
+* For `form` and the non-RFC6570 query string styles `spaceDelimited`, `pipeDelimited`, and `deepObject`, see [Appendix C](#appendix-c-using-rfc6570-based-serialization) for more information on constructing query strings from multiple parameters, and [Appendix D](#appendix-d-serializing-headers-and-cookies) for warnings regarding `form` and cookie parameters
-* Note that the `?` prefix is not appropriate for serializing `application/x-www-form-urlencoded` HTTP message bodies, and MUST be stripped or (if constructing the string manually) not added when used in that context; see the [Encoding Object](#encoding-object) for more information
 * The examples are percent-encoded as required by RFC6570 and RFC3986; see [Appendix E](#appendix-e-percent-encoding-and-form-media-types) for a thorough discussion of percent-encoding concerns, including why unencoded `|` (`%7C`), `[` (`%5B`), and `]` (`%5D`) seem to work in some environments despite not being compliant.

 | [`style`](#style-values) | `explode` | `undefined` | `string` | `array` | `object` |